Behind the Red Sole: Christian Louboutin’s Exclusive Insights

-Christian Louboutin, the French shoe designer best known for his signature red-soled has just opened his first men’s shoe store in New York.
-GQ magazine recenly sat down with Christian Louboutin, just after his Meatpacking District boutique opened it’s doors for business and learned how his men’s business almost happened by accident.
-Highlights from Mr Louboutin’s interview are as follows.
+Christian Louboutin, the French shoe designer best known for his signature red-soled creations, has recently inaugurated his first men’s shoe store in New York.
+GQ magazine recently had an exclusive interview with Christian Louboutin, right after the opening of his Meatpacking District boutique.
+Discover how his venture into men’s fashion almost occurred by chance.
+Here are the highlights from Mr. Louboutin’s interview.
 For more, be sure to pay a visit to GQ!

 GQ: You’ve designed for other entertainers on stage, women and men, aside from Mika.
 Is there a secret to designing a shoe meant for the stage versus one for daily life?
 Does it come down to materials that are reflective or shiny or does the silhouette change?